Joomipoll/progressbar/README.md

 # joomipoll.github.io/progressbar

+Not yet ready!
+Need to convert animation to gif (this is what i'm doing now)

 ## Using
 The following arguments are used to set up the progressbar: <br>
 - `bgclr` - sets the mother block color of the progress bar (for example `black`)